 Nothing Down: Buying Real Estate When You Have No Money

-In December of 1972 Nathan made his first “real estate” investment when he was just twenty years old: a single home several blocks north of the University of Florida’s law school.
-He was able to substantially offset his college expenses by living upstairs and renting out the downstairs, personally doing all the maintenance.
+In December of 1972 Nathan made his first investment when he was just twenty years old: a single home several blocks north of the University of Florida’s Law School.
+He was able to substantially offset his college expenses by living upstairs and renting out the downstairs; personally doing all the maintenance.
 For the next seven to eight years, Nathan continued to buy houses within walking distance of the University of Florida at the rate of three or four a year, using every “no money” down technique in the book.
 Nathan’s father, a civil engineer, had raised him to be hands on with a DIY (Do It Yourself) approach.
-As a result, Nathan was a pretty fair jack of all trades handyman and was able to do most of the maintenance on his houses.
+As a result, Nathan was a pretty fair jack of all trades handyman and was able to do most of the maintenance on his houses

 By 1980, Nathan was up to 25 or more rental homes and realized “that dog don’t hunt,” or in business terms – it was not a scalable business model.
 Each home was unique with different plumbing fixtures and appliances and had to be shown individually and while occupied.
 Pivoting, Nathan began to focus on the College Park neighborhood just north of the University of Florida.

-Purchasing an Apartment Community on the Installment Plan; again with No Money Down
+Purchasing an Apartment Community on the Installment Plan; primarily with No Money Down

-In 1980, College Park was known as the “Student Ghetto”, a very neglected, rundown area with pothole streets and all too many dilapidated buildings, most owned by small “mom and pop” absentee landlords.
-Nathan began to “farm” the area, going down to the Property Appraiser’s office, looking up owners on microfiche (this was long before the internet), creating a community newsletter that informed other owners about City or neighborhood issues that impacted their properties and began calling regularly, soliciting support.
+In 1980, College Park began as a neglected, blighted neighborhood with dilapidated houses.
+Nathan began to “farm” the area, going down to the Property Appraiser’s office, looking up owners on microfiche (this was long before the internet), creating a community newsletter that informed other owners about City or neighborhood issues that impacted their properties and calling regularly, soliciting support.
 As a result, when folks decided to sell, Nathan was a natural buyer and over a decade was able to put together an apartment community of institutional size, howbeit scattered over a neighborhood.

-While Nathan personally owns the vast majority of the TCC portfolio, during this time TCC formed their first institutionalized partnerships with companies such as JP Morgan Chase, The State of Utah Retirement System, Sterling American (investment arm of the then owners of the Mets), and GMAC as well as SEB, a Scandinavian pension fund.
+While Nathan personally owns the vast majority of The Collier Companies portfolio, during this time The Collier Companies formed their first institutionalized partnerships with companies such as JP Morgan Chase, The State of Utah Retirement System, Sterling American (investment arm of the then owners of the Mets), and GMAC as well as SEB, a Scandinavian pension fund.
 The Collier Companies also built Highlands at Heathbrook, 320 apartment homes in Ocala in the summer of 2004.
-Next came Phase IV of Arlington Square, followed by 412 additional apartments at The Enclave in 2008.
-Phase II of The Crossing at Santa Fe came next, an additional 168 3/3 apartment homes to an existing 168 4/4s.
+Next came Phase IV of Arlington Square followed by The Enclave in 2008, 412 apartment homes in Gainesville.
+Phase II of The Crossing at Santa Fe came next, an additional 168 3/3 apartment homes adding to the existing 168 4/4s.

 Coming out of the Great Recession of 2008, The Collier Companies overcame twin challenges.
-TCC had re-capitalized by taking in an additional partner, selling off 90% of two of our largest, premier communities and, most of our partners had reached the end of their hold period and wished to sell.
-Fortunately, TCC was able to raise the capital to buy back more than half of our existing communities, reducing our Core/Partner ratio from an all-time high of 70%/30% to 92%/8% by 2021.
+The Collier Companies had re-capitalized by selling off 80% of two of our largest, premier communities and also, most of our other partners had reached the end of their hold periods and wished to sell the communities they co-owned with us.
+Fortunately, TCC was able to raise the capital to buy back more than half the selling communities, reducing our Core/Partner ratio from an all-time high of 70/30 to 92/8 by 2021.